javier-solis/project-sol-notes/docs/Distro Enhancements/general.md

 ## Terminal

-To enhance your terminal experience, consider checking out [tmux](https://github.com/tmux/tmux).
+For the use of multiple terminal sessions in 1 window, consider checking out [tmux](https://github.com/tmux/tmux).
 It's a "terminal multiplexer", allowing you to have multiple terminal panes open on a single screen.

+To colorize your man page, install `most` and add this line to your `.bashrc`: `export MANPAGER="/usr/bin/most -s"`

 ## GRUB